Identifying patterns and syllables in words, morphemic knowledge

 William Shakespeare.
 He wrote 17,000 words of which 1,700 were not written until his writings.
 (That's 1:10)

 Activity 3: root word of the day

 The root is placed on the board at the beginning of the day / session (e.g., aud– to hear) students can add words to the list (e.g. audio, audacity, audience, audition, audible).
-Click here for resources for students. www.readingrockets.org/article/40406/ Use the online graphical dictionary and thesaurus www.visuwords.com for a fun way of extending vocabulary developed from this activity.
+For resources for students visit reading rockets - root words roots and affixes.
+Use the online graphical dictionary and thesaurus www.visuwords.com for a fun way of extending vocabulary developed from this activity.